 So let’s get started.

 Piano Buying Guide

-Below, please use the helpful guide to see how well the Casio PX-560 stacks up against other great pianos, like the very popular Casio PX-5S.
+Below, please use the helpful guide to see how well the Casio PX-560 stacks up against other great pianos on the market.

 Breaking Down the Specs

 - 5.3” Color Touch Screen, Casio Touch App

 - 650 built-in tones, 400 user tones, 200 built-in rhythms, 30 user rhythms

 - Layer, split, duet mode, and octave shift

 - 2 8W amplifiers